 - My life is my own.
 I find deference tempting, but my social media choices are my own.
 I want to start from a position of agency.
 I don't need anyone's permission to post.
 Though if I don't want to post, that's fine too!

 - Do good better.
 My social media presence is a resource just like everything else.
-How can I use it to maximally increase the outcomes I want/behave virtuously?
+If I choose to use it to do good, how can I use it to maximally increase the outcomes I want/behave virtuously?
 There isn’t a cutoff between my money, my time and my social media use (you might have different boundaries here)

 - You can talk to people you’ve always wanted to through social media.
 Because of twitter, I have made several close friends, I have gotten 2 job offers and I interviewed Bryan Caplan the other day.